 Then the cello was introduced when Yo-Yo Ma joined Marc O'Conner and Edgar Meyer for a couple of Appalachian albums which, in many ways, begat the impeccable Goat Rodeo Sessions with Yo-Yo, Edgar, Stuart Duncan, Chris Thile, and Aoife O'Donovan, a charmer who you may recall from a Deer Valley show a couple of years back as lead vocalist with the group Crooked Still.

 So by now, traditional, classic, progressive, hardcore, indie, and alternative forms of country, rock, blues, folk, pop, Latin, jazz, soul, reggae, punk, and avant garde, have been brought into the bluegrass fold with nary a shrug.
-Well, if you think all the acoustic instrumental landscape has already been homesteaded, wait 'till you get a load of Punch Brothers.
-These cats always have something up their sleeve.

 We've known for many years, going back to his very early teens with the group Nickel Creek, that Punch Brothers founder Chris Thile is a prodigy of the highest order.
 We no longer even consider the mandolin with the same vocabulary we used prior to his arrival on the scene.
 Mentored by such giants as the aforementioned Grisman and Bush, among others, his virtuosity has grown to the point where he's downright scary.
 As are the rest of Punch Brothers.